chauff/cse1500-web-transcripts/_lectures/security.md

 → npm audit
 ```

 Within seconds we know that several critical vulnerabilities exist, in which packages they exist, and what type of vulnerability they enable.
 Often, the fix seems easy: use a more recent version of an npm package.
-However, in practice updating an npm package can lead to a host of additional coding work due to version compatabilities.
+However, in practice updating an npm package can lead to a host of additional coding work due to version compatibilities.

 Besides `npm audit`, commercial services such as [Snyk](https://snyk.io/) and exist to aid developers in keeping their libraries and package up to date.

 #### How to avoid it

 - Always use latest versions of libraries.
-- Keep a look out for [potential vulnerabiltiies](https://www.cvedetails.com/) in open source software, and patch them as soon as possible.
+- Keep a look out for [potential vulnerabilities](https://www.cvedetails.com/) in open source software, and patch them as soon as possible.
 - Use available tools such as `npm audit`, especially when relying on many third-party packages.
-It is important to realize what security isuses those packages have.
+It is important to realize what security issues those packages have.

 ### Unvalidated redirects